Memcached - Part-1

 Basic Operations:

-Use a Memcached client or nc
+Use a Memcached client or nc to store and retrieve data.

 The

-command is used to store a key-value pair in Memcached.
+setcommand is used to store a key-value pair in Memcached.
 Syntax:1 2

 set <key> <flags> <exptime> <bytes> [noreply] <data>